xyangk/pytorch-lightning/docs/source/advanced/model_parallel.rst

 ^^^^^^^^^^^^^^^^^

-When using DDP Plugins, set find_unused_parameters=False
+When using DDP strategies, set find_unused_parameters=False
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, we have set ``find_unused_parameters=True`` for compatibility reasons that have been observed in the past (see the `discussion <https://github.com/PyTorchLightning/pytorch-lightning/discussions/6219>`_ for more details).